miryarik/coding-club-nc/README.md

 ##  List of ideas, * : need to find more interesting things

-# Open Contest - Design for Hall of Fame design
+# Open Contest - Design for Hall of Fame page

 1 - Terminal task*
 2 - GitHub grid animated